DEXPI/Specification/README.md

 # DEXPIdev
-Development of the DEXPI group: Specifications, Tools, Documents
+Development of the DEXPI initiative: Specifications, Tools, Documents